top of page

 I discovered on Camerons’ social media platforms her being photographed … let’s say scantily clothed.
 In one particular photograph, she was photographed from behind - not unintentionally - wearing a thong bikini.
 It was blatantly obvious she was making her ass the focal point of the pictures with the caption, “More bikini pics for your feed.”

-So - I did what any dad would do.
+So, I did what any dad would do.
 I went sideways.
 But I didn’t go directly to Cameron.
 Instead, I went to Jeannine.

 That day in July of 2022 when I made these discoveries was a weekday.
 Jeannine was at work so I called her to tell her what I’d found.
 I could only describe my discoveries to her, so Jeannine asked me to send her screenshots of what I was talking about.
 I didn’t immediately send her the screenshots.
 Instead, I drove to her office and went through Camerons’ social media platforms together with her.
 I wanted to stress to her not only the obvious inappropriateness of the photographs but also the captions Cameron wrote with them.